StackVista/stackstate-docs/use/problem-analysis/problem_investigation.md

 ---
-description: StackState Self-hosted v5.1.x
+description: Rancher Observability Self-hosted v5.1.x
 ---

 # Investigate a problem

 ## Overview

 Unhealthy components in a view are grouped into [problems](about-problems.md) based on how they're connected in the topology.
-When StackState identifies a problem, this will be reported in the right panel under **Problems**.
+When Rancher Observability identifies a problem, this will be reported in the right panel under **Problems**.

 * The **View summary** and **Subview summary** tabs list all problems that impact components in the current view or subview.
 * The **Component details** tab lists all problems that involve the selected component.